Man charged with killing California artist as he worked on mural

 SAN FRANCISCO A California man accused of shooting an artist to death while the man worked on a mural under a freeway in the Bay Area city of Oakland was charged with murder on Tuesday, prosecutors said.

-Ramos, 27, was shot dead while working on the Oakland Super Heroes Mural Project under the Interstate 580 freeway.
+Prosecutors said the 27-year-old Ramos was shot dead while working on the Oakland Super Heroes Mural Project under the Interstate 580 freeway after Holloway attempted to rob him.

-O'Connor said Holloway was also charged with several counts of robbery, but declined to provide further information on those charges.
+In charging documents provided by the district attorney's office, police said Holloway admitted to the shooting but added that it was accidental and denied trying to rob Ramos.

-The San Francisco Chronicle newspaper reported that the two men had argued.
+Ramos suffered a gunshot wound to the stomach and was pronounced dead at a local hospital, authorities said.

 The community art piece was a project of the Attitudinal Healing Connection, a West Oakland-based community organization that aims to address violence by engaging area youth in the arts.